 Brutal Lessons from Recent Conflicts

 It was more or less the same with Syria.
-The Syrian armed forces lost several T-72s mainly because the tanks were run into by insurgents carrying only one weapon-their hands.
-On the contrary, the Western-designed Abrams tanks that were deployed in Iraq and the Gulf region encountered minimal critical damage even under the most persistent and fierce fights.
+The Syrian armed forces lost several T-72s mainly because the tanks were run into by infantry solders carrying only one weapon ie. anti tank weapon etc. On the other hand, the Western-designed Abrams tanks that were deployed in Iraq and the Gulf region encountered minimal critical damage even under the most persistent and fierce fights.
 In fact, even Russian-stated sources have reported the degree of survival between the two sides.

 A Design that Endangers its Own Crews